dangarts/docs/6_server.md

 # Server

-Pushing secrets to remote server
+- Pushing secrets to remote server
-`heroku config:set megasecret="but there are plenty of forks"`
+  - `heroku config:set megasecret="but there are plenty of forks"`

-# Server
+# Node Processes

-list all Node process
+- list all Node process
-`ps -e|grep node`
+  - `ps -e|grep node`